 Weirotter, Franz Edmund (Innsbruck 1733 – Vienna 1771).
 Garden terrace.
-On both sides of the outside staircase lying lions, in the background on a pedestal in a niche sitting female figure with two dogs at her side.
+On both sides of the outside staircase lying lions, in the background on a pedestal in a niche sitting female figure with two dogs by her side.
 Etching.
 Inscribed: F. E. Weirotter fecit / 11.
 2⅛ × 6¼ in (5.5 × 15.9 cm).

 Nagler 8, 11. – Sheet 11 of the 24-sheet “Fifth Suite of Varied Regions of Old Buildings”, dedicated to Maria Christina, royal princess of Hungary and Bohemia, archduchess of Austria and married duchess of Saxony-Teschen.